proteanhq/protean/docs/index.rst

 .. image:: https://codecov.io/gh/proteanhq/protean/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/proteanhq/protean

-**Protean** is a Clean Architecture based Multipurpose Development Framework, built to be customized to your needs, whether you are building a simple web app or a backend ecosystem for your company's product.
+**Protean** is a Clean Architecture oriented, Multi-Purpose Development Framework.
+Protean has been built to be customized to your needs, whether you are building a simple web app or an entire backend ecosystem for your company's offering.

 Beloved Features